 With an equal position, the first who manages to activate his pieces will have a better chance.
-This is the first thing Wesley So does in this position – improve the position of his rook while at the same time keep the rival one slightly passive, forced to defend the a6, by placing it behind the pawn.
+This is the first thing Wesley So does in this position – improve the position of his rook.
+And, at the same time keeping the rival one slightly passive, forced to defend the a6, by placing it behind the pawn.

-This is done with the maneuver 29.
+You can do this with maneuver 29.
 Rb8+ Kh7 30.
 Rb7 – keeping an eye on f7 as well – Kg6 31.
 Ra7.
-After this, he starts gaining space on the kingside by advancing the h pawn and after black’s 33…g5 the following position is reached:
+After this, he starts gaining space on the kingside by advancing the h pawn, and after black’s 33…g5 the following position is reached:

 This is another moment in the game, as white continues to improve his position.
-The rook is active, the king is also active, so the following step is to fix the weakness on a6 by advancing his a-pawn to a5.
+The rook is active, and the king is also active.
+So, the following step is to fix the weakness on a6 by advancing his a-pawn to a5.